Slow Cooker Lasagna – You can make delicious lasagna without turning on the oven. Slow cooker lasagna is divine.

 I don’t know why people think that lasagna is hard to make.
 Even when making it the traditional way, it is really all about assembling.
 This version is made in the slow cooker, and it could not be easier.

-I made this one as simply as I could.
+I made this one as simple as I could.
 Cheese, pasta, and, sauce.
-Throw it in the slow cooker at lunch time, and then you have a comforting home cooked meal.
+Throw it in the slow cooker at lunchtime, and then you have a comforting home-cooked meal.
 I used regular lasagna noodles, not the no-boil kind.
 The key to making sure that the noodles cook is to add a lot of moisture.
 So make sure that you cover the noodles completely with sauce.
 Feel free to use a meat sauce, or add some sauteed onions and mushrooms.
 Even some spinach would be great in between the layers.

 Having a few of these easy recipes up your sleeve helps get dinner on the table, without a lot of muss and fuss.
 I like to serve this lasagna with a little salad and some garlic bread.